xenit-eu/dynamic-extensions-for-alfresco/documentation/Extension_Point_WebScripts.md

 ## Error templates

-When (not if) errors occur, you might want to have a special template in place to render the error or a useful error message for the user.
+When errors occur, you might want to have a special template in place to render the error or a useful error message for the user.

 You can do this at several granularities:
 * `<classname>.<method>.html.404.ftl`